BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 my_lucky_number is 4
 ```

-This can be quite cumbersome to hav
+It can be quite cumbersome to use the dereference operator or member-of-operator on the pointer for every statement involving the variable.
+Instead, we can use the

 #### Arrays and Pointers